BIBLE EXPLORE

 Sarah Lea West Art

-We stumbled across a great website with some John the Baptist lesson resources, with a John the Baptist story with illustrations, and group discussion questions
+Bible Story with pictures (Adventures in Mommydom) - John the Baptist lesson resources, with a John the Baptist story with illustrations, and group discussion questions.

 Activities